jfdev001/omnisuite-viz/README.md

 # usage

-The package `omnisuite_examples` is intended to facilitate the generation of plots on a [Plate-Carree](https://en.wikipedia.org/wiki/Equirectangular_projection) projection of the Earth for specific use with the visualization software OmniSuite
+The package `omnisuite_viz` is intended to facilitate the generation of plots on a [Plate-Carree](https://en.wikipedia.org/wiki/Equirectangular_projection) projection of the Earth for specific use with the visualization software OmniSuite